Mumtahina-Mim/Job-Portal-Website/resources/docs/1.0/company.md

 ##Description
  Here i implement a form where all employer can  create  company and they post job or vacance.</br>
- They also can accept  apply application .</br>
+ They also can edit any company name,title,feature etc .</br>
+ They can delete any company name.